Top 25 Quilting Blogs of 2017

 Take a look at the list of top quilt blogs based on reader’s response this year.
 They are listed in alphabetical order, with a little bit about them and a link to their page.
 Be sure to keep an eye on these folks for some of the best and unique designs, ideas, and inspiration for quilts and sewing.

 Carolina Moore from Always Expect Moore is one of the best instructors for all things quilting.
 Her video tutorial for the Log Cabin Block Pattern (pictured below) was the most popular project of hers on FaveQuilts this year.
 It's a classic block that you will want to check out.
+Find more like it on her designer profile.

 Check out more of her work at Always Expect Moore.